- This event has passed.

 To obtain CEU’s, take the webinar’s EVALUATION & POST-TEST.

-VLE Session 1: This 1.5-hour webinar will offer trauma-informed interventions when working with abusers.
-Presenters will explore the impact abusers have on family functioning, inclusive of undermining victim-caregivers and using children as weapons.
-Presenters will also discuss typologies of abusers and share assessment tools that can assist in determining appropriate treatment options.
+VLE Session 1: This webinar offers trauma-informed interventions when working with abusers.
+Presenters explore the impact abusers have on family functioning, inclusive of undermining victim-caregivers and using children as weapons.
+Presenters also discuss typologies of abusers and share assessment tools that can assist in determining appropriate treatment options.

 How to obtain CEUs